 DENIS R. BURGER, PH.D. has served as Chief Executive Officer of the Company since January 1996 and as a director of the Company since 1991.
-From 1992 to 1995 he was President and Chief Operating Officer of the Company.
+From 1992 to 1995, he was President and Chief Operating Officer of the Company.
 He co-founded Epitope, Inc., a biotechnology company, and served as Chairman from 1981 to 1990.
 Dr. Burger has also been a member of Sovereign Ventures, LLC., a biotechnology consulting and merchant banking venture since 1991.
 Dr. Burger is a member of the Board of Directors of Cellegy Pharmaceuticals, Inc., an emerging pharmaceutical company focused on drug delivery, SuperGen, Inc., a pharmaceutical company focused on life-threatening diseases, and Trinity Biotech, plc., an Irish diagnostics company.
 Dr. Burger held the positions of Assistant Professor, Associate Professor and Professor at the Oregon Health Sciences University ("OHSU") from 1969 to 1986.
-Dr. Burger received a B.A. in Bacteriology and Immunology from the University of California, Berkeley and his M.S. and Ph.D. degrees in Microbiology and Immunology from the University of Arizona.
+Dr. Burger received a B.A. in Bacteriology and Immunology from the University of California at Berkeley and his M.S. and Ph.D. degrees in Microbiology and Immunology from the University of Arizona.

 JAMES E. SUMMERTON, PH.D. has been President and Chief Scientific Officer since January 1996.
 He founded the Company in 1980 and was its Chairman and Chief Executive Officer until January 1996.
 He held the position of assistant professor of Biochemistry-Biophysics at Oregon State University from 1978 to 1980.
 He is the inventor or co-inventor on all of the Company's patents and pending applications.
 Dr. Summerton received a B.S. in Chemistry from Northern Arizona University and a Ph.D. from the University of Arizona.
 Dr. Summerton first conceived of the concept of sequence-specific gene-inactivation in 1969.
-ALAN P. TIMMINS has served as Chief Operating Officer and Chief Financial Officer of the Company since October 1996 and Executive Vice President and Chief Financial Officer since 1992.
-From 1981 to 1991 he served in a variety of positions at the firm of Price Waterhouse LLP, most recently as a Senior Manager specializing in high technology and emerging growth companies.
-Mr. Timmins received a B.B.A. in Accounting and Management from the University of Portland and an M.B.A. from Stanford University.
-He is a Certified Public Accountant.